vphantom/vof/README.md

 * Convention for higher-level types (decimal, datetime, etc.)
 * Optional explicit typing on the wire (like CBOR)
 * JSON encoding fairly self-describing (i.e. "50%", "3/4", unlike Protobuf)
+* CBOR encoding with most of VOF Binary's advantages while using off-the-shelf libraries
 * Application-facing references (de-duplication on the wire and in memory)
 * Schema-based (writers and readers agree on types out-of-band)
 * Enough explicit type information for inspection of unknown data
-* Explicit binary-JSON interoperability (like Protobuf)
+* Explicit binary-CBOR-JSON interoperability (like Protobuf)

 The name "vanilla" was chosen to symbolize the aim to keep the format as simple and generic as possible.